Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Sign Permit

 Required for exterior signage installation.
 Often involves separate review criteria from building permits, particularly in historic districts or areas with design standards.
-Your construction company should coordinate sign permits with overall project timeline.
+Your contractor should coordinate sign permits with the overall project timeline.

 Permit approval timelines vary dramatically by jurisdiction, project complexity, and review department workload.
 Understanding typical ranges helps set appropriate schedule expectations.